 May Contain Spoilers

-Good morning, Lecia!
-Describe yourself in five words of less
+[Manga Maniac Cafe] Good morning, Vonnie!
+Describe yourself in five words or less.

-Can you tell us a little about your book?
+[Manga Maniac Cafe] Can you tell us a little about A Highlander’s Passion?